Partnering Together for a Classical Education

 Re-enrollment for existing Covenant families occurs during the month of February each year.
 Families who wish to reserve a place at Covenant must complete an online re-enrollment packet and pay a re-enrollment fee.
 This non-refundable and non-transferable fee is discounted to $200 if paid by February 28th and returns to $250 on March 1.

 Returning families who would like to apply for financial aid must submit a completed FACTS Grant & Aid application by February 28th to be considered in the first round of financial aid awards.
-The Financial Aid Committee will seek to make these first round award decisions by April 15th.
+The Financial Aid Committee will seek to make these first round award decisions by March 15th.
+Thereafter, the Committee will meet at the beginning of every month, and make a new round of award decisions.
 Upon receiving a financial award offer, a family will have 10 days to accept or decline the offer in writing.
 If after ten days an award is unclaimed it will be returned to the financial aid fund to be available to other families.

 Please be aware that the only way to guarantee your place for next year is to complete the re-enrollment packet and pay the non-refundable re-enrollment fee.
-If you are in a class with a waiting list, we strongly encourage you to reserve your place by completing re-enrollment in February rather than waiting until April.
+If you are in a class with a waiting list, we strongly encourage you to reserve your place by completing re-enrollment in February rather than waiting until a financial aid decision in April.

 Please remember that it is only upon completing online enrollment – including signing up for a FACTS Tuition Payment Plan – and paying the $250 school enrollment fee that a student’s place is reserved at Covenant.

-Families who applies for admission after June 1st are still able to apply for financial aid.
+Families who apply for admission after June 1st may still be able to apply for financial aid if funds are available.
 The Financial Aid Committee will consider their applications on a case by case basis throughout the summer, as seats are available.

 School and Family Confidentiality